SecurityRaccoon/logstashALAOutputPlugin/README.md

 - key_names – list of Log analytics output schema fields.
 - plugin_flash_interval – Optional filed, define the maximal time difference (in seconds) between sending two messages to Log Analytics.
 - Max_items – Optional field, 2000 by default. this parameter will control the maximum batch size.
 This value will be changed if the user didn’t specify “amount_resizing = false” in the configuration.
+- azure_resource_id - Optional field, empty by default.
+This parameter allows you to send an Azure Resource ID in the header of the POST message to the Log Analytics.
+Azure Resource ID is useful for custom table RBAC.

 Note: View the GitHub to learn more about the sent message’s configuration, performance settings and mechanism